 You can drink it right away or you can let it sit for a few days – I imagine it keeps for at least a few weeks, probably longer.

-And now, of course, I will also tell you how to make a vegan White Russian.
-And remind you that The Dude Abides.
+And in my next post, I will also tell you how to make a vegan White Russian that’s fit for a deep-couch Big Lebowski viewing session.
+And remind you that the Dude abides!

 The authentic Kahlua brand does contain rum, so if you’re a purist you should use that.
 I personally made mine with vodka, and that suited me just fine.